marty-suzuki/FluxCapacitor/README.md

 ### Dispatcher

 First of all, implementing `DispatchState`.
-It connects Action and Store, but it plays a role that don't depend each other.
+It connects Action and Store, but it plays a role that don't depend directly each other.

 ```swift
 extension Dispatcher {